 - Stand with the dumbbells resting your hands and on your thighs.

-- Knees slightly bent, feet shoulder width, and back flat as you hinge from the hips.
+- Knees slightly bent, feet shoulder-width apart, and back flat as you hinge from the hips.

 - Push your hips backward keeping the back flat as you lower the dumbbells toward the floor.